Making Sense of the Guaranteed Analysis Label

 .50 x 100 = 50% total protein on a dry matter basis.
 Notice how different this is than the crude protein value of just 11%.

-A box of Prowl lists a moisture content of 5.2% maximum and minimum crude protein of 35%.
+A box of the Grain Free Chicken Recipe (Prowl) lists a moisture content of 5.2% maximum and minimum crude protein of 35%.

 Protein, 35% min